-Cancer drug sensitivity screening in Chronic Lymphatic Leukemia (CLL) and Multiple Myeloma (MM):
+Cancer drug sensitivity screening in Chronic Lymphocytic Leukemia (CLL) and Multiple Myeloma (MM):

 We are looking at CLL and MM cell signalling patterns and growth responses in a high-throughput format in collaboration with Dept. of Hematology (Prof. Tjønnfjord) and Dept. of Immunology (Prof. Munthe).
 Cancer drug sensitivity screening (CDSS) with a panel of 516 cancer drugs is now established based on the assay development with the aim to support screening directly on patient samples to assist therapy choices in individualized or tailored medicine.
 Ultimately, we wish to have algorithms to predict effective therapy combinations to be tested in individualized clinical trials.
 We are starting CDSS projects also in lymphoma and different solid tumours.

 Acetyl Salicylic Acid Intervention study in metastatic colorectal cancer (ASAC)